-What To Do If Real Estate Loan Discrimination Occurs
+What To Do If Fair Housing Discrimination Occurs

 While the Fair Housing Act and HUD's Office of Fair Housing and Equal Opportunity prohibits discrimination in residential real estate transactions on the basis of race, color, religion, sex, handicap, familial status or national origin, there's no question that it happens.
 The law is very specific and relates to both the sale of a home and a lenders' decision to grant you a loan to buy the home of your choice.